WojtekKamilowski/CI_PP5_HSBS/README.md

 <summary>Blog</summary>

 Implemented in the blog application.
-Contains a list of blog posts published by the site admins, where users can Feature is responsive & displays on dektop, laptop, tablet & mobile screens.
+Contains a list of blog posts published by the site admins, where users can add comments & likes.
+Users cannot edit or delete comments, also cannot undo likes without contactig the admins: please see [Further Developments](#further-development)
+Feature is responsive & displays on dektop, laptop, tablet & mobile screens.
 User stories covered: 20.